Badlands National Park Photography Workshop

 Untangling composition

 The Badlands are a masterclass in structure, with layered ridges, erosion patterns, repeating angles, and sedimentary bands that can either hold a frame together or pull it apart.
-We focus on making strong compositions, with clear foreground-to-background relationships, clean edges, and fewer “almost” elements that weaken the subject.
+Side-light and subtle tonal separation play a larger role here than dramatic color.
+We focus on making strong compositions with clear foreground-to-background relationships, clean edges, and fewer “almost” elements that weaken the subject.

 Decisions at the tripod

 Andy is present in the field, not to make his own images, but to help participants at the tripod.
-That help might involve refining a composition, adjusting exposure, thinking through focus strategy, or talking through why a scene is not quite coming together yet.
+That help might involve refining a composition, adjusting exposure, thinking through focus strategy, or identifying distractions that weaken the frame.
 Guidance is available as much as you want it, with room to work independently when you're in a flow.
+Participants often find that small adjustments in position or focal length make a meaningful difference in whether the final image holds together.

 Off-the-beaten-path locations